 Towrang was a major penal establishment which drove the construction of the Great South Road by chain-bound convicts.
 The Stockade was located on the north side of the Hume Highway at Towrang Creek from around 1836 to 1842.
 The stockade became the principal penal establishment in the southern district and was noted for harsh discipline.

-Many of the remarkable constructions and artefacts remain from this period, such as some convict graves, a powder magazine, the convict built Towrang bridge and numerous culverts charted on an information board at the Towrang rest area.
+Many of the remarkable constructions and artefacts remain from this period.
+Throughout Towrang you will find convict graves, a powder magazine, the convict built Towrang bridge and numerous culverts charted on an information board at the Towrang rest area.

 While you’re here…

 - Explore the Towrang Stockade with a self-guided brochure available from the Goulburn Visitor information Centre